tum-esm/em27-retrieval-pipeline/README.md

 The pylot would allow us to **process multiple days for one sensor in parallel**.
 However, there are multiple drawbacks to this:

 -   If one day fails, the pylot will not finish any of the days
--   There is one merged output file and output folder, which makes naming conventions rather very confusing (without a lot of conversion)
+-   There is one merged output file and output folder, which makes naming conventions rather very confusing (without a lot of conversions)
--   The queue-building is unnessecarily complicated because the pylot can only handle days with the same sensor at the same location
+-   The queue-building is unnecessarily complicated because the pylot can only handle days with the same sensor at the same location

 <br/>

-The Pylot could actually do more of the file moving than we are using it for.
+The Pylot could do more of the file moving than we are using it for.
 However, this data is very valuable and I don't want PROFFAST or the Pylot to work on the original files.
-The copying scripts in here are very short and have built-in security-steps so that no data will be deleted.
+The copying scripts here are very short and have built-in security steps so that no data will be deleted.
 Since PROFFAST and the Pylot do way more than this codebase, verifying them is quite hard.

 <br/>